 Access to the Library will be restricted to University of New Haven faculty, staff, and currently enrolled students during the Spring 2022 semester.
 Library page on myCharger (login required).

 External and co-sponsored day conferences and events will resume in Spring 2022, with limited capacity and frequency and in adherence with all applicable policies for visitors to campus.
 All external groups with no UNH sponsor should contact Conference Services at email@example.com for all conference and space rental questions.

 All University of New Haven vendors, contractors, and third-party housing partners will be required to have a COVID-19 plan in place for their respective departments.
 All parties will be required to display proper credentialing on campus at all times and will adhere to the University COVID-19 policies, including University-approved face coverings when vaccination status is not known.

-The Offices of Undergraduate and Graduate Admissions will continue to host daily Information Sessions and Campus Tours, Open Houses, Campus Interviews, Group Information Sessions, Drive-Thru Campus Tours, Virtual Information Sessions, Virtual Admissions-related events, and physically distanced walking tours throughout the Fall 2021 and Spring 2022 semesters, in order to remain in compliance with the State of Connecticut COVID-19 guidelines.
+The Offices of Undergraduate and Graduate Admissions will continue to host daily Information Sessions and Campus Tours, Open Houses, Accepted Students Days, Campus Interviews, Group Information Sessions, Drive-Thru Campus Tours, Virtual Information Sessions, Virtual Admissions-related events, and physically distanced walking tours throughout the Spring 2022 semester, in order to remain in compliance with the State of Connecticut COVID-19 guidelines.
 All campus visits will be scheduled through the University website in conjunction with the Office of Undergraduate and Graduate Admissions.

 All visitors to campus who are fully vaccinated and provide proof of vaccination will be given a bracelet to wear upon check in.
 All visitors who are unvaccinated or partially vaccinated will be asked to bring proof a negative PCR or viral antigen COVID-19 test taken with 72 hours prior to their visit and will be required to wear a face covering.